henrikchan-ops/neurosignallab/notes/eeg_basics.md

 ## 6. MNE Raw Objects

-A raw object represents continuous EEG data recording as well as important metadata.[^mne-overview] In this project they are stored in EDF files.
+An MNE `Raw` object represents continuous EEG data after it has been loaded into Python.
+In this project, the original recordings are stored as EDF+ files, and MNE will load those files into `Raw` objects.[^mne-overview]
-In this project, the PhysioNet EDF+ files contain EEG signals and annotation channels.
-Important recording information such as sampling frequency and channel names can be accessed after loading the file with MNE.

-From the Raw data we extract from the dataset, we wish to gain the info related inside them and convert them into epochs.
-The info attribute to the raw-data includes sampling frequency, channels, channel names, etc. Epochs are discontinuous cut-out data segments that include events that we want to further inspect.[^mne-events]

-We then wish to find the events inside of the raw-data.
-Which we then enter into an event_id dictionary.
-Now that we have all the necessary info, and the events extracted, we can convert the raw object and events array to epochs.

-Here we use the raw-data, list of events, the event dictionary, and mark the alloted time-slot.
-You can also reject events using certain criteria.
+A `Raw` object contains the continuous signal and important metadata.
+This metadata includes information such as sampling frequency, channel names, channel types, recording duration, and annotations.

-The workflow becomes:
+The basic workflow is:

-Load continuous data -> inspect metadata -> event extraction -> convert into epochs
+1. Load the EDF+ file into an MNE `Raw` object.
+2. Inspect the metadata using `raw.info`.
+3. Inspect channel names using `raw.ch_names`.
+4. Inspect annotations using `raw.annotations`.
+5. Convert annotations into events.
+6. Use the events to create epochs.

+In code, this may look like:

+raw = mne.io.read_raw_edf(file_path, preload=True)
+events, event_id = mne.events_from_annotations(raw)
+epochs = mne.Epochs(raw, events, event_id=event_id, tmin=0, tmax=4)

 ## 7. Events, Annotations, Onset, and Duration

-Annotations are time labels attached to events in the raw-data.
-Using the annotation, we can extract the numerical timing markers called Events.
+Annotations are time labels attached to events in the raw recording.
+In MNE, annotations describe when something happens in the recording and usually include three important pieces of information: onset, duration, and description.[^mne-annotations]:

+Onset -> the time, usually in seconds from the start of the recording, when the event begins Description -> what happened during event, marked for instance with `T0`, `T1`, or `T2` Duration -> how long the event lasts

 Events are numerical timing markers used to represent when experimental conditions occur.
 They tell the analysis code where in the continuous EEG recording a condition starts.
-The resulting Event-dictionary can then be used to create Epochs from the Raw-data.[^mne-annotations]
+The resulting event_id dictionary can then be used to create epochs from the raw data.[^mne-annotations]

-An annotation is divided into:
-Onset -> the time, usually in seconds from the start of the recording, when the event begins Description -> what happened during event
-Duration -> how long the event lasts
+Basically, annotations and events are the same things; just that events can be used inside of Python (just like how the EDF loads into raw data)

+In this project, annotations such as `T0`, `T1`, and `T2` will be converted into events before creating motor-imagery epochs.

 ## 8. Epochs